-- 6.10 In addition to the Green Infrastructure SPD, Mansfield District Council have produced a Biodiversity Net Gain SPD which sets guidance on how developers can seek to deliver BNG as part of new development.
-In particular, the SPD seeks to elaborate on the Biodiversity policy BE2. - There are opportunities for new Green Infrastructure to accommodate Biodiversity Net Gain and for BNG solutions to become part of wider GI solutions.
-Some forms of GI lend themselves to incorporating Green Infrastructure. - The Planning Practice Guidance recognises that:

-"...High-quality networks of multifunctional green infrastructure contribute a range of benefits, including ecological connectivity, facilitating biodiversity net gain and nature recovery networks and opportunities for communities to undertake conservation work."

-• The 'Green Infrastructure' and 'Biodiversity Net Gain' Supplementary Planning Documents have been prepared separately, however, they should be read in conjunction, along with the Planning Obligations SPD in order to deliver mutual benefits.
+- 6.11 In addition to the Green Infrastructure SPD, Mansfield District Council have produced a Biodiversity Net Gain SPD which sets guidance on how developers can seek to deliver BNG as part of new development.
+In particular, the SPD seeks to elaborate on the Biodiversity policy NE2. - 6.11.1 There are opportunities for new Green Infrastructure to accommodate Biodiversity Net Gain and for BNG solutions to become part of wider GI solutions themselves to incorporating Green Infrastructure.
+Some forms of GI lend themselves to incorporating Green Infrastructure. - 6.11.2 The Planning Practice Guidance recognises that: - "...High-quality networks of multifunctional green infrastructure contribute a range of benefits, including ecological connectivity, facilitating biodiversity net gain and nature recovery networks and opportunities for communities to undertake conservation work." - 6.11.3 The 'Green Infrastructure' and 'Biodiversity Net Gain28' Supplementary Planning Documents have been prepared separately, however, they should be read in conjunction, along with the Planning Obligations SPD in order to deliver mutual benefits.
+Mansfield District Council is participating in the development of a 'Local Nature Recovery Strategy' and has a recently adopted Biodiversity Opportunities Map29 (BOM) for the district.